 Thomas: How do you specifically monetize your podcast?

 Joanna: I’m extremely careful about the companies I associate with.
 In the author space, some companies will offer you money, but you don’t want to be associated with them.
 It’s important to have your ethics decided before you move into monetization.

-I started monetizing by seeking corporate sponsorships from companies I already had relationships with.
+I started monetizing and increasing my author income by seeking corporate sponsorships from companies I already had relationships with.

 I’ve been speaking in the author niche for years and had a relationship with Kobo due to a conversation at a conference.
 They became my primary sponsor.

-I also came up with a sponsorship fee based on my downloads.
-I had proven download numbers from my podcast hosting platform and blubrry.
-I could prove how many downloads the sponsor would be getting.
+I also came up with a sponsorship fee based on my proven download numbers from my podcast hosting platform and blubrry.
+The sponsor could see how many downloads they would be getting.

 If you’ve just started a podcast, I don’t see how you can monetize unless you can find sponsorship.
 I now have sponsorships from Ingram Spark and Draft2Digital, which I use and highly recommend.

 What’s the best kind of podcast sponsor?